-Per the 2010-2014 American Community Survey, there were approximately 7,827 large households with five or more people living in Rialto.
-This is approximately 31.5 percent of the total number of households in the City.
+Per the 2013-2017 American Community Survey, there were approximately 8,263 large households with five or more people living in Rialto.
+This is approximately 31.8 percent of the total number of households in the City.
 Large family households require special consideration because they generally require larger dwellings with sufficient bedrooms to meet their housing needs without overcrowding.

-Difficulties in securing housing large enough to accommodate all members of a household is more challenging for renters, because multi-family rental units are typically smaller than single-family ownership units.
-While apartment complexes offering two and three bedrooms are common, apartments with four or more bedrooms are rate.
+Securing housing large enough to accommodate all members of a household is more challenging for renters, because multi-family rental units are typically smaller than single-family ownership units.
+While apartment complexes offering two and three bedrooms are common, apartments with four or more bedrooms are rare.
 It is more likely that a large family will experience overcrowding in comparison to smaller families.
 Additionally, throughout the region, larger single-family homes, whether to rent or own, are generally not affordable to most lower income households.

 Table 2-13 reflects the number of large households by number of occupants by tenure.
 The table indicates that there are more owner-occupied units than renter occupied units housing large families.
 Large households account for approximately 32 percent of all owner-occupied housing in the City while large households occupying rental units make up approximately 30 percent of total renter-occupied households.
-Approximately 49 percent of all large households are made up of five people, while households with six and seven or greater households make up a smaller percentage, with 24 percent and 26 percent respectively.
+Approximately 49 percent of all large households are made up of five people, while households with six and seven or greater households make up a smaller percentage, with 27 percent and 24 percent respectively.

 Table 2-13: Large Households by Tenure

 Number of Persons in Unit Owner Occupied Renter Occupied Total

-Five 2,518 1,346 3,864
+Five 2,692 1,382 4,074

-Six 1,201 680 1,881
+Six 1,347 872 2,219

-Seven of more 1,286 796 2,082
+Seven of more 1,333 637 1,970

-Total 5,005 2,822 7,827
+Total 5,372 2,891 8,263

-Source: 2010-2014 American Community Survey
+Source: 2013-2017 American Community Survey